 Before each utility invests in a full, system-wide advanced metering initiative, it must seek Department preapproval of the investment to demonstrate that it has reliably projected that the initiative will provide net benefits to customers over the complete lifecycle of the meters under the Advanced Metering Submodel.
 This would occur in a pre-implementation filing.
-The utility would be required to use the Cumulative Net Present Value Revenue Requirement method ("Revenue Requirement Test").33
+The utility would be required to

-The Department has sought to ensure that the utilities retain management discretion in decision-making for capital improvements, subject to review under its prudence, and used and usefulness standards.
+31 The Department has sought to ensure that the utilities retain management discretion in decision-making for capital improvements, subject to review under its prudence, and used and usefulness standards.
 See e.g. Bay State Gas Company, D.P.U.
 09-30, p.
-145 (2009) (declining to prescribe "an overarching method for the achievement of" replacement of certain natural gas mains and service.).
+145 (2009) (declining to prescribe "an overarching method for the achievement of" replacement of certain natural gas mains and service-).

-31 The utilities that have capital trackers do not have the same incentive to minimize their capital costs.
+32 The utilities that have capital trackers do not have the same incentive to minimize their capital costs.
 No new trackers should be established because this removes an economic incentive to minimize costs.

-32 The Department would decide what would constitute "significant" in this context.
+$^{^{\}rm 33}$ The Department would decide what would constitute "significant" in this context.